 My kitten was making a funny sound with his tongue.
 Knowing his habit of eating things with no resemblance to food, I hunted the apartment for something he might have eaten.

-A can of oven cleaner I’d saved from our last move had corroded and leaked onto the floor, where my curious kitten lapped up the foamy liquid.
-I’d had it on the top shelf of a closet, but not stored properly in a second container like a tray or tub.
+A can of oven cleaner on the top shelf of my closet had corroded and leaked onto the floor, where my curious kitten lapped up the foamy liquid.
+I hadn’t stored it properly in a second container like a tray or tub.

-I called animal poison control and learned that the oven cleaner was corrosive, not poisonous – so he hadn’t been poisoned, but the corrosive chemical could have given him chemical burns.
+I called animal poison control and learned that the oven cleaner was corrosive, not poisonous – so he hadn’t been poisoned, but the corrosive chemical could have given him chemical burns in his mouth.
 They prescribed lots of tuna juice.

 Make informed decisions about which chemicals you want in your home: complete a cleaning product inventory to see what hazardous products you have, and decide which you would like to keep or replace.